HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/authoringtools_element/wcm_dev_elements_authoring-tools.md

 ---
-title: Authoring Tools Element
+title: The Authoring tools element
 ---
-# Authoring Tools Element
+# What is an Authoring tools element?

 The authoring tool element is used to add authoring portlet functions to web pages.